Looking for a fun game for your family to play together over the holidays? Have you tried playing Charades?

-Dad 101 often talks fondly about playing Charades with his extended family at Christmastime.
-It’s a tradition he has been looking forward to sharing with our girls and I have a feeling this year will be the year!
-So I have created a set of printable Christmas Charades Cards for us to use, and I am sharing them today so that you can use them with your family (or class, youth group or colleagues) too!
+It’s a tradition he has so looked forward to sharing with our girls that I decided to create a set of printable Christmas Charades Cards for us to use, and I am sharing them here so that you can use them with your family, class, youth group or colleagues (download link below).

-There are 66 cards in the set and they feature words and phrases that represent Christmas and holiday related items, activities, carols and songs, movies and characters.
-You can remove cards that are not relevant to your family’s experience of Christmas and add other cards that represent your own traditions and experiences – I have included a blank sheet of cards in the download for this very purpose.
+There are 66 Charades cards in this set and they each feature words and phrases that represent Christmas and holiday related items, activities, carols and songs, movies and characters.
+You can remove cards that are not relevant to your family’s experience of Christmas and add cards that represent your own traditions and experiences – I have included a blank sheet of Charades cards in the download for this very purpose.

 Of course, my creative, imaginative six year old couldn’t resist having a turn!

 - A printed set of Charades cards.
 Download your set of Christmas Charades cards here.

 - Friends to play

 1. Choose a player to start the game.
 The player selects a card at random (without looking).

 2. The player pantomimes the word or phrase on the card he’s chosen to the other players – no speaking allowed!

 Some common action clues used in Charades include;

 - A song: Pretend to sing